Kaleb-cpu/Achievement-2-Git-commits-/README.md

 Define Git commit: A commit in Git is a snapshot of your repository at a specific point in time.

-What is a benefit of tracking your work with git?
+What is a Benefit of tracking your work with git?